kbizikav/zstorage/docs/stealth_announcement_spec.md

 1. Start a clean replica: `dfx start --background --clean --host 127.0.0.1:4943`.
 2. Deploy the key manager and storage canisters; configure `dfx_test_key` (or another development key ID) in the key manager settings.
-3. Use `dfx canister call` commands to request viewing keys and encrypted vetKeys while iterating on the client libraries.
+3. Use `dfx canister call` commands to invoke `get_view_public_key` and `request_encrypted_view_key`, retrieving the identity point and encrypted IBE private key while iterating on the client libraries.

 ### 6.2 PocketIC Automation